DuquesneS22CPMA536/SoundOff/SoundOff_Application/README.md

 # To find and open the executable file:

-## Using the Git hub desktop
+## Using the GitHub desktop
-1. Make sure you are in the “dev” branch
+1. Make sure you are in the “main” branch
-2. On your computer where your Git-Hub files are located find the SoundOff folder
+2. On your computer where your GitHub files are located find the SoundOff folder
 3. Then go into the “SoundOff_Application” folder
 4. Double click the “Soundoff.exe” file and it will open for you to use the software

-## Using the Git hub browser
+## Using a browser
-1. In the Class Git Hub repository, navigate to the “Code” tab
+1. In the Class GitHub repository, navigate to the “Code” tab
-2. Make sure you are in the “dev” branch
+2. Make sure you are in the “main” branch
 3. Find and open the folder named SoundOff_executable
 4. You will need to click on and download 2 files from this folder and ensure they are placed in the same folder
 5. The first is the file named “SoundOff.exe”